What is S.A.L.T.?

 - To identify the concerns of local senior citizens

 - To involve senior citizens in crime prevention and the educational efforts of S.A.L.T and to raise awareness of the community of these special issues

 Athens County Sheriff Rodney Smith is seeking senior citizens, 50 years and older, who would like to donate their valuable time and talents to Athens County by sharing their life experiences with their community and by promoting safety and service programs to meet the needs of our local senior citizens.

 Membership on the S.A.L.T. committee is mostly composed of seniors from the community and is voluntary.
 Other members from the business, health care and legal sectors, service clubs and other community service agencies that are not seniors but have an interest in their safety and security are also accepted.

 For more information on volunteering opportunities with S.A.L.T. or information on the next S.A.L.T. meeting contact:

-Deputy Jimmy Childs
+Sergeant Jimmy Childs